 We only start seeing benefits if we hang in there, and stay the course.
 We don’t have to change the things that we are doing – but just adjust our emotions & expectations.
 Things will get better, and they start to get better.

-At this stage,our likelihood of success is much clearer to us.
-We are able to see things clicking.
-We are able to see light at the end of the tunnel.
+At this stage, our likelihood of success is much clearer to us.
+We can see things clicking.
+We can see light at the end of the tunnel.
 We are back in the positive emotional area of the cycle.

 The benefits of our actions are starting to bear fruits.
 The costs of change are no longer daunting as before; we somehow enjoy the routine.
 Ever met someone who says they love their job?
 Ever met someone who can’t wait to get to the gym, and hit the weights?
 These folks are in the informed optimism stage.